angelmtenor/ds-template/{{ cookiecutter.__package_slug }}/README.md

 ## Installation in Dev / Editor mode

+**Step 0: Setting Up Your Development Environment**

-Note: A Debian/Ubuntu Machine, VM or container is highly recommended
+**Prerequisites**: We recommend using a Debian/Ubuntu Machine, VM, or container for optimal compatibility.

-**Step 0: One-time Machine setup only valid for all Data Science Projects**

-Create or use a Machine with Conda, Git and Poetry as closely as defined in `.devcontainer/Dockerfile`:
+This step is a one-time setup that applies to all data science projects.
+You'll need to create or use a machine with Conda, Git, and Poetry installed.
+The configuration should closely match the one defined in `.devcontainer/Dockerfile`.

+Here are some key points about this setup:

-- This Dockerfile contains a non-root user so the same configuration can be applied to a WSL Ubuntu Machine and any Debian/Ubuntu CLoud Machine (Vertex AI workbench, Azure VM ...)
+- The Dockerfile is configured with a non-root user.
+This allows the same setup to be used on a WSL Ubuntu Machine or any Debian/Ubuntu Cloud Machine (e.g., Vertex AI workbench, Azure VM).
-- In case of having an Ubuntu/Debian machine with non-root user (e.g.: Ubuntu in WSL, Vertex AI VM ...), just install the tools from  "non-root user" (no sudo) section of the Dockerfile  (sudo apt-get install \<software\> may be required)
+- If you're using an Ubuntu/Debian machine with a non-root user (like Ubuntu in WSL or Vertex AI VM), you can install the necessary tools from the "non-root user" section of the Dockerfile.
+You may need to use `sudo apt-get install <software>` for some installations.
-- A pre-configured Cloud VM usually has Git and Conda pre-installed, those steps can be skipped
+- If you're using a pre-configured Cloud VM, it likely already has Git and Conda installed, so you can skip those installation steps.
-- The development container defined in `.devcontainer/Dockerfile` can be directly used for a fast setup (Docker required).
-With Visual Studio Code, just open the root folder of this repo, press `F1` and select the option **Dev Containers: Open Workspace in Container**.
+- For a quick setup, you can directly use the development container defined in `.devcontainer/Dockerfile` (Docker is required for this).
+In Visual Studio Code, open the root folder of this repo, press `F1`, and select **Dev Containers: Open Workspace in Container**.
 The container will open the same workspace after the Docker Image is built.

 **Step 1**.
 Enter to the root path of the repo and use or create a new conda environment for development: